Skip Navigation

 Annotation: This document summarizes a review of the peer-reviewed, primary scientific and medical literature published between January 1, 1996 and December 31, 2003 that contributed to an understanding and evaluation of the potential adverse human health effects that may be caused by dental amalgam.
 Contents include background information on the controversy surrounding dental amalgam safety, the approach to the problem, and conclusions.
 Research gaps are also addressed.

-Keywords: Adverse effects, Dental care, Literature reviews, Oral health, Outcome evaluation, Product safety, Research, Treatment outcome
+Keywords: Adverse effects, Literature reviews, Oral health, Oral health care, Outcome evaluation, Product safety, Research, Treatment outcome

 Information Exchange.
 1992.
 Inspecting playgrounds for hazards.
 Fair Oaks, CA: Information Exchange, 1 video (VHS 1/2 inch, 35 minutes), 1 manual (10 items).